santisbon/reference/frequent.md

-Some of these come when you have the OhMyZsh plugins and the .zshrc file recommended here.
+Some of these come when you have the OhMyZsh plugins and .zshrc file recommended in this repo.

 # Git
 ```Shell